 If you change the Save as Type to All files (*.*), you can now browser around the System32 folder and see all the Windows system files including applications like cmd.exe.
 If you select Open on this from the right mouse button (RMB) menu, an administrator command prompt window is launched.
 You now can perform broad and unlimited actions on the system!

 With Defendpoint, you can target specific COM elevation CLSID's and assign privileges to the task without granting full admin rights to the user.
-COM based UAC messages can also be targeted and replaced with custom messaging, where COM classes can be whitelisted and/or audited.
+COM based UAC messages can also be targeted and replaced with custom messaging, where COM classes can be allow listed and/or audited.
 This unique capability is reinforced by a number of international granted patents.

 As an additional security measure Defendpoint will force the File Open and Save dialogs to run with the user’s standard rights, which prevents the user from tampering with protected system files or running programs with elevated privileges.